zhuy16/NIEHS_NGS_Workshop/README.md

 # NIEHS_NGS_Workshop <br>
 This is 2-day (4hr each day) workshop on NGS data analysis.<br> We will use biowulf HPC as the computation evironment, and use jupyter lab as a interface  <br>
+This repository is for illustration only.
+Data files are included on biowulf folders for use in the class.<br>
 Aims: to provide an overview of NGS analysis workflow for scRNA-seq, bulk RNA-seq and ChIP-seq. <br>
 Prerequisite: confortable with shell scripts, R and python codes.